Page 1: Biography

 Barker, Mary Anne

-This biography, written by Cherry Hankin, was first published in the Dictionary of New Zealand Biography in 1990, and updated in January, 2012.
+This biography, written by Cherry Hankin, was first published in the Dictionary of New Zealand Biography in 1990.
+It was updated in January, 2012.

 Mary Anne Stewart was born in Spanish Town, Jamaica, on 29 May 1831, the eldest daughter of Walter George Stewart, Jamaica's last island secretary, and his wife, Susan Hewitt.
 Mary Anne Stewart seemed destined for a life of travel, being sent back to England (where she received her education) at the age of two.
 Probably in 1852 she married George Robert Barker, an officer in the Royal Artillery, who was knighted in 1859 for his distinguished service during the Indian mutiny.
 Two sons, John Stewart and Walter George, were born in 1853 and 1857 respectively.
 Having remained in England during her husband's campaigns in the Crimea and India, Mary Anne Barker joined him in Bengal in 1860 but in July 1861 he died.
 Returning to England with their two young sons, she lived quietly with her family until 1865 when she met Frederick Napier Broome.
 They were married at Prees, Shropshire, on 21 June 1865.